christophM/interpretable-ml-book/README.md

 - Chapters can be referenced by using `[text of the link](#tag-of-the-title)`
 - Figures can be referenced by using `[text of the link](#fig:tag-of-r-chunk-that-produced-figure)`
 - Start and end mathematical expressions with `$` (inline) or with `$$` (extra line).
 Will be automatically changed for leanpub with a regexpr.
 Conversion script only works if no empty spaces are in the formula.
+- Leave empty lines between formulas and text (if formula not inline)

 ## Changelog
 All notable changes to the book will be documented here.